-7. Joined up approach to training: Do you work with multiple coaches?
+7. Joined-up approach to training: Do you work with multiple coaches?
 What about physio’s?
-Do they all know what each other is doing and the plans for development of the client or athlete?
+Do they all know what each other is doing and the plans for the development of the client or athlete?
 It’s your job to link them up and make that clear.
-As a strength and conditioning coach I need to know what the sports technical goals are as it will affect the programme I put in place.
+As a strength and conditioning coach, I need to know what the sports technical goals are as it will affect the programme I put in place.

 8. Get the basics right: The best way to conserve energy and have great endurance in sports is by having excellent technique.
 Commit to making it excellent.
 Speaking as a martial artist for a second, efficient technique means you use less energy to execute movements and you will execute your technique on better opponents with this improvement.
 The same goes for your S&C. Do you have great mobility so you can get into deep squat positions, lunge perfectly, press and pull with efficient and controlled shoulder movement?
 If not you need to work to get the excellent technique in the basic movements in the gym.
 In doing this you become more loadable which means it’s far easier to develop high levels of strength, power and rounded athleticism.